 Shoulder & Wrist Injuries and Chiropractic

-Specialty Treatments in Chiropractic Care
+Specialty Treatments in Chiropractic Care for People with an Active Life.

 Like your spine, your shoulders, elbows, and wrists are designed for flexibility and mobility.
 Because we use these joints so frequently, they can become out of alignment, stiff, or strained.